-OVERVIEW: The Gamble Foundation focuses on K-12 education, environmental education and youth development for underserved youth in the Bay Area.
+OVERVIEW: The Gamble Foundation focuses on environmental and agricultural programs in the Bay Area.

-IP TAKE: If you’re a Bay Area program focused on academic achievements and personal development for youth, this is valuable funder.
-Why?
-Because in addition to providing general operating support, the Gamble Foundation looks to fund your ability to expand your organization’s capacity, long-term growth and fiscal health.
+IP TAKE: In addition to providing general operating support, the Gamble Foundation looks to fund a nonprofit’s ability to expand organization’s capacity, long-term growth and fiscal health.

 PROFILE: The Gamble Foundation is a family foundation that is based in San Francisco, California.
 It aims to “promote the holistic management of preserved lands through grants to organizations focused mainly in the San Francisco Bay Area.”
 Grantmaking areas of interest have narrowed in recent years and are now centered on sustainable working landscapes with a balance of conservation and preservation.

 In the past, the Gamble Foundation supported youth and education causes.
 But now, it is solely focused on environmental and agricultural programs.
 Gamble looks to support local efforts that foster collaboration between management entities for land stewardship on public and private lands.
 The funder is also interested in helping nonprofits be more effective and sustainable on their own.
 Past support has gone to Connolly Ranch in Napa, Education Outside in San Francisco, and the Marine Mammal Center in Sausalito.
 The funder has also been active in the rebuilding and recovery efforts following California wildfires.